Babička’s Makovec (Czech Poppy Seed Roll)

 Directions:

 1. (If you don’t have buttermilk, step one should be to mix 3/4 cup milk with 3/4 Tbsp of lemon juice.
-Let it sit at room temperature for 10-15mins until curdled and use it in place of buttermilk.)
+Let it sit at room temperature for 10-15 mins until curdled and use it in place of buttermilk.)

-2. Preheat the oven to 180˚C (350˚F)
+2. Preheat the oven to 180˚C (350˚F).

-7. On low-medium speed, add the dry flour mixture and buttermilk in alternations: add in 1/3 of the flour mixture, followed by half the buttermilk, then another 1/3 of the flour mixture, then the rest of the buttermilk, and finally the rest of the flour mixture.
+7. On low-medium speed, add the dry flour mixture (from step 4) and buttermilk in alternations: add in 1/3 of the flour mixture, followed by half the buttermilk, then another 1/3 of the flour mixture, then the rest of the buttermilk, and finally the rest of the flour mixture.
 Allow each of the ingredients to be incorporated before adding in the next.

-8. Pour the batter into the prepared loaf pan and bake in the preheated oven for 30-40 mins until golden brown and a toothpick inserted in the middle comes out clean.
-Let the loaf cool in the pan for 10 mins before removing it onto a wire rack to let it cool completely.Tip: If the top of your loaf is browning too quickly before the loaf is cooked, you can place a sheet of aluminum foil on top to protect it while the rest of the loaf bakes.
+8. Pour the batter into the prepared loaf pan and bake in the preheated oven for 50-60 mins until golden brown and a toothpick inserted in the middle comes out clean.
+Let the loaf cool in the pan for 50-60 mins before removing it onto a wire rack to let it cool completely.

 10. When the loaf is completely cooled, slowly drizzle the icing onto the loaf or pour it down the centre and let the icing flow off the sides.
 Set aside to let the icing harden.
 Once the icing dries and sets, slice up the loaf and serve!